Modern Slavery Act Statement

-This statement applies to all companies (divisions) within and associated to Totally as the parent company (referred to in this statement as the Group).
-This statement relates to actions and activities during the financial year ending 31st March 2022.
+This statement includes all companies within and associated to Totally plc as the parent company (referred to in this statement as the Group).
+This statement relates to actions and activities during the financial year ending 31st March 2023.

 The Group is committed to improving its practices to combat modern slavery and human trafficking.
 This statement sets out the Group’s actions to understand all potential modern slavery risks related to its business and to ensure that there is no slavery or human trafficking in its businesses or supply chains.